ai-agents-cybersecurity/oscal-agent-lab/README.md

 > One repo to play with: OSCAL catalogs, profiles, SSPs, digital-twin-ish ideas, and agentic AI.

-## What it does (v0.1)
+## What it does (v0.4)

 - Loads the official NIST SP 800-53 Rev 5 OSCAL catalog (JSON) from the [`usnistgov/oscal-content`](https://github.com/usnistgov/oscal-content) repo.
-- Flattens controls into text chunks and builds a vector index.
+- Flattens controls into text chunks and builds a vector index (1196 controls).
-- Exposes a LangGraph-based **ExplainerAgent**:
+- Exposes four LangGraph-based agents:
-  - Ask natural-language questions about controls (e.g. "What does AC-2 actually require?").
-  - Get answers grounded in the official OSCAL content.
+  - **ExplainerAgent** - RAG-based Q&A over 800-53 controls
+  - **DiffAgent** - Compare two OSCAL SSPs and summarize changes
+  - **ProfileBuilderAgent** - Generate OSCAL profiles from natural language descriptions
+  - **ValidatorAgent** - Schema validation with LLM-powered error explanations

+> Note: This is a sandbox - expect rough edges, but also a lot of room to experiment

 Under the hood it uses: